 When the Laurentine Glacier receded from our land here in Queens, NY, about 12,000 years ago, the first trees to grow were the evergreens.
 So, are evergreens a sign of hope?
 Is that why we treasure them?
 Certainly Christians from northern Europe saw them that way when they gave us the Christmas Tree centuries ago.
-Christ is our hope, a sign of life.
+The tree is a sign of Christ our hope, a sign of life.